prashasthikanchan/Shopping-cart-team-2/README.md

 - [https://drive.google.com/file/d/1pe017JiBTcVWCtUztk-ggPmfm-qVCYIC/view?usp=drive_link](url)
 - Unzip it - > Open bin -> Run elasticsearch.bat

-# To run the application in server side and store data in mongodb
+# To run the application in server side
 - Open server-side -> src/main/java -> com.example.shoppingcart -> ShoppingCartApplication.java
 - Right click-> Run As -> Java Application
+- To run server along with mongoDb database in application.properties set
+* `spring.profiles.active=mongodb`
+* `app.base-package=com.example.shoppingcart.MongoDb`

+- To run server along with mysql database in application.properties set
+* `spring.profiles.active=mysql`
+* `app.base-package=com.example.shoppingcart.Mysql`

 Note- Currently the database is present in our cluster.
 If you need to connect to your MongoDB server then change the credentials in the application.properties file.